yte-template-engine/yte/README.md

 ### Accessing already rendered document parts

-A globally available object `doc` (a wrapper around a Python dict) enables to access parts of the document that have already been rendered above.
+A globally available object `this` (a wrapper around a Python dict) enables to access parts of the document that have already been rendered above.
 This way, one can often avoid variable definitions (see below).
-In addition to normal dict access, the object allows to search (`doc.dpath_search`) and access (`doc.dpath_get`) its contents via [dpath](https://github.com/dpath-maintainers/dpath-python) queries.
+In addition to normal dict access, the object allows to search (`this.dpath_search`) and access (`this.dpath_get`) its contents via [dpath](https://github.com/dpath-maintainers/dpath-python) queries (see the [dpath docs](https://github.com/dpath-maintainers/dpath-python) for allowed expressions).
-Simple dpath get queries can also be performed by putting the dpath query directly into the square bracket operator of the `doc` object (the logic in that case is as follows: first, the given value is tried as plain key, if that fails, `doc.dpath_get` is tried as a fallback); see example below.
+Simple dpath get queries can also be performed by putting the dpath query directly into the square bracket operator of the `doc` object (the logic in that case is as follows: first, the given value is tried as plain key, if that fails, `this.dpath_get` is tried as a fallback); see example below.

 #### Template